-Why use an Internal Developer Platform (IDP)? #
+Why build and use an Internal Developer Platform (IDP)? #

-The biggest impact of an IDP is one that is hard to grasp in data: self-responsibility.
+The biggest impact of an IDP is one that is hard to grasp in data: self-service and responsibility.
 IDPs allow developers to take services and apps from idea to production without ever needing to involve operations.
 This drives the ownership level as teams are now responsible for the configuration, deployment, or roll-back process.
-Increased visibility allows teams to collaborate better and more frictionless.
-IDPs significantly increase creativity by allowing developers to just spin up services or sub-sets to play around and experiment.
-A straightforward use-case is multi-cloud which is almost impossible to properly handle without an IDP.
+Increased visibility allows teams to collaborate better and frictionlessly.
+IDPs significantly increase creativity by allowing developers to just spin up services or subsets of workloads to play around and experiment.
+A straightforward use case is a multi-cloud delivery setup, which is almost impossible to properly handle without an IDP.

 What other publications are available? #

-The only document we are currently aware of that is at least talking about the impact of IDPs is a summary of Equal Experts that you can find here:-> Benefits of a Digital Platform (by DigitalExperts)
+The only document we are currently aware of that is at least talking about the impact of IDPs is a summary of Equal Experts that you can find here:-> A Software Engineering Leader’s Guide to Improving Developer Experience (by Gartner, behind paywall) -> Benefits of a Digital Platform (by DigitalExperts)